Cruelty to animals: Television and filmmaking

 One of the most infamous examples of animal cruelty in the film was Michael Cimino's flop Heaven's Gate (1980), in which numerous animals were brutalized and even killed during production.
 Cimino allegedly killed chickens and bled horses from the neck to gather samples of their blood to smear on actors for Heaven's Gate, and also allegedly had a horse blown up with dynamite while shooting a battle sequence, the shot of which made it into the film.
 This film played a large part in renewed scrutiny of animal cruelty in films and led to renewed official on-set jurisdiction to monitor the treatment of animals by the AHA in 1980.
+In the 1969 film "Fando and Lis", there is a scene where director Jodorowsky slits the throats of live geese.

 After the release of the film Reds (1981), the star and director of the picture, Warren Beatty apologized for his Spanish film crew's use of tripwires on horses while filming a battle scene, when Beatty was not present.
 Tripwires were used against horses when Rambo III (1988) and The 13th Warrior (1999) were being filmed.
-An water buffalo was sliced nearly in half during the production of Apocalypse Now (1979), while a donkey was bled to death for dramatic effect for the Danish film Manderlay (2005), in a scene later deleted from the film.
+A water buffalo was sliced nearly in half during the production of Apocalypse Now (1979), while a donkey was bled to death for dramatic effect for the Danish film Manderlay (2005), in a scene later deleted from the film.

 There is a case of cruelty to animals in the South Korean film The Isle (2000), according to its director Kim Ki-Duk.
 In the film, a real frog is skinned alive while fish are mutilated.
 Seven animals were killed for the camera in the controversial Italian film Cannibal Holocaust (1980).
 The images in the film include the slow and graphic beheading and ripping apart of a turtle, a monkey being beheaded and its brains being consumed by natives and a spider being chopped apart.
 Cannibal Holocaust was only one film in a collective of similarly themed movies (cannibal films) that featured unstaged animal cruelty.
 Their influences were rooted in the films of Mondo filmmakers, which sometimes contained similar content.
 In several countries, Cannibal Holocaust was banned or allowed for release with most of the animal cruelty edited out.